jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.1.13?
+What’s new in 2.1.14?
 ~~~~~~~~~~~~~~~~~~~~~

--  Fixed an issue when sorting was performed on an object referenced by a raw_id field
+-  Improved filtering of querystring values.
+Thanks to `@stephrdev <https://github.com/stephrdev>`

 Future
 ~~~~~~